Hello! Just in case anyone was wondering, I’m still alive!

 With that in mind, let’s discuss the first adjective that’s often applied to him: naïve.
 Even I’ve described him as naïve in the past.
 But I don’t think that word should be overemphasized regarding him.
 While it’s true that the gypsies and smugglers’ world is foreign to him, and you could argue that he’s a fool to ever dream that Carmen could love him faithfully, he doesn’t fall for her because he’s naïve.

 This brings me to my next point.
 Jealousy obviously looms large in José’s character, but still, I think it’s reductive to say that jealousy is what drives him to kill Carmen.
 It’s partly jealousy, but not only that; he’s not like Othello, who idolizes Desdemona but then vows to kill her as soon as Iago convinces him she’s cheating.
 As I’ve outlined above, José is torn between love and hate for Carmen almost from the start.
 He loses everything he values because of her (loses because of, not sacrifices for; he fights tooth and nail every step of the way), and in return he obviously thinks he deserves her utmost love, loyalty, obedience, and everything else a man of his upbringing expects from his woman.
-But instead she demands more than she gives, loves him only on her own terms, and eventually doesn’t even do that, but, in José’s words, “falls into [Escamillo’s] arms, laughing at me.”
+But instead she demands more than she gives, never obeys him, loves him only on her own terms, and eventually stops loving him altogether and, in his own words, “falls into [Escamillo’s] arms, laughing at [José].”
 His murderous rage isn’t just about her leaving him for another man.
 That’s only the last straw.